DUTCH FINE ARTIST TANJA MöDERSCHEIM

 Dutch Masters active during the 17th Century: first half of the 17th-Century Golden Age, working in the “ontbijt” or “breakfast” genre – handling of light, e.g., Pieter Claesz.
 Flower painters throughout the 17th Century: Bosschaert, Mignon, Willem van Aelst, Rachel Ruysch, Roelandt Savery.
 Game bird painters: Willem van Aelst.
 More recent times: Henri Fantin-Latour and Claudio Bravo.

-Technique: traditional technique involving grounding, dead-colouring, working up and glazing.
-Paintings on fine-weave linen or wood.
+Technique: classical painting technique involving grounding, dead-colouring, working up and glazing.
+Paintings on fine-weave Belgian linen or Italian wood.

-Bringing still life into J.M.W Turner’s House in Twickenham before the renovation (October 2015)
+Painting lemons in J.M.W Turner’s House in Twickenham, before the renovation (October 2015)